EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/readable_code.md

 - Code is read much more often than it is written - style guidelines are intended to improve the readability of code and make it consistent across the wide spectrum of code
 - Consistency with the style guide is important.
 Consistency within a project is more important.
 Consistency within one module or function is the most important.
 However, know when to be inconsistent - sometimes style guide recommendations are just not applicable.
 When in doubt, use your best judgment.
 Look at other examples and decide what looks best.
-- Readable code is easier to understand, maintain, debug and extend (reuse) - saving time and effort.

 ### Solutions